Bentleyj/BeyondPhotography/README.md

 ### Day 80

 Decided to treat myself and do something mathematical today, specifically I'm looking at fractals and the mandelbrot set!
 I'm just created a method called mandelbrot and used it as a mask for the image (nothing special yet!) but I plan to do more exciting stuff with the mandelbrot set soon!

+### Day 81

+Shifted gears today to take a cool crosshatch effect from shadertoy.
+The effect is originally by [doomedbunnies](https://www.shadertoy.com/user/doomedbunnies).
+The effect can be found [here](https://www.shadertoy.com/view/MdX3Dr).
+I'm keen to hack on it to learn more.